Lecture 2-5: Transport

 Transport Computes

-(and therefore transport
+transport-fixing (and therefore transport and subst) come

 with some magic that cause it to simplify when more information is

-known about the line of types A
+known about the line of types A.

 When the path of types is constant at an inductive type such as ℕ

-, then transporting along does nothing, and the transport
+or Bool, then transporting along does nothing, and the transport

 vanishes.